immich-app/immich/docs/docs/install/script.md

 The directory which is used to store the library files is `./immich-data` relative to the current directory.

 :::tip
-For more information on how to use the application, please refer to the [Post Installation](/docs/usage/post-installation) guide.
+For common next steps, see [Post Install Steps](/docs/install/post-install.md).
 :::